-This kumquat and ginger jam is a pure delight!
-The small addition of ginger to this kumquat jam really brings it to another level, so flavorful!
-Kumquat and ginger jam can be enjoyed with bread and butter but also in your baking as a topping or filling, it is delicious with pork recipes too, so versatile and delicious!
+This recipe for kumquat and ginger jam is a pure delight!
+The small addition of ginger to this kumquat jam really brings it to another level, kumquat and ginger jam can be enjoyed with bread and butter, in your baking as a topping or filling, delicious with pork recipes too, so versatile and delicious!

 One of my friend’s mother gave me such a huge quantity of kumquats from her garden that I had to think of something to make with them right away.
 After browsing the internet I found this kumquat and ginger jam on Sandra's Cuisine Addict blog, thanks for this delicious recipe Sandra!